theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 Agriculture: relatively free of ranks and hierarchies.

 p 4
+World of hunter-gatherers:
 * Bold social experiments
 * Multitude of political forms
 * Absence of private property
 * Free of ranks and hierarchies

+create a different world history.

+conceptual shift is required

 question of history: not equal access to resources but equal capacity to contribute to decisions how to live together